 Wrap Individual Knives Properly

-- Roll the paper tightly starting from the blade end.
+- Roll it up tight, starting from the blade end.

-- Wrap the entire bundle in bubble wrap or a towel for extra cushioning.
+- Wrap the whole thing in bubble wrap or a dish towel.

 Label and Transport Safely